Scarves with dyes from nature

 Nature often pays a high price

-We recently saw in a report about the making of fast fashion that nature often pays a high price for economic activity in a region.
+We recently saw that nature often pays a high price for economic activity in a region in a report about making fast fashion.

 We saw a small village near a textile factory in Myanmar.